(Yes, that's a literal translation. It is the colloquial Portuguese expression for "duped")

 Update: I e-mailed Kreton and got an interesting reply back.
 See below.

-So, I found (via System Profiler) that half my RAM seemed different.
-I've just opened my G5 (the one that I had getting ), and my heart sank.
+So, half an hour ago I found (via System Profiler) that half my RAM seemed different.
+I've just opened my iMac G5 (the one that I had so much trouble getting hold of), and my heart sank.

 But let me show you some photos - I'm sick and tired of writing about my troubles with this machine.